-- A Watcher only notification scheme
+- A Watcher-only notification scheme

 No Autowatch functionality

-Autowatch is the feature of JIRA which makes you automatically a watcher if you create, update, or comment on an issue.
+Autowatch is the feature of JIRA that makes you automatically a watcher if you create, update, or comment on an issue.
 If you have the Autowatch feature enabled, chances are high that you get notified about all modifications.